MrSingh2000/Website-Blocker-Extension-/README.md

-This is a Extension for Chrome which blocks social media website and helps you from distracting while working on some serious project.
+This is an **Extension** for Chrome which blocks social media websites and keeps you away from distractions while working on some serious project.

 Currently it affects the following websites =>
 1) Youtube